Television in education -- United States -- History -- Sources.

 Found in 3 Collections and/or Records:

-Overview From 1973 to 1983, Alan F. Lewis worked for the Public Television Library in a variety of positions.
+Abstract Alan F. Lewis began his public broadcasting career at WEDU-TV, Tampa, Florida, in 1963 as a producer and director.
+He was named director of programming in 1967.
+Lewis then worked for the Public Television Library from 1973 to 1983 in a variety of positions.
 Between 1973 and 1977, he was Supervisor of Acquisitions; from 1977 through 1978, he was Manager of the Public Television Library at the Public Broadcasting Service.
-In 1979, he became director of Broadcast and Archive Services at the Public Television Library.
-Finally, in 1980, he was named Director of the Public Television Archives.
-The collection documents Alan Lewis' career in public...
+In 1979, he became director of Broadcast and Archive Services at the...